 |Nutritional Guidelines (per serving)|

 Garlic, lemon, and salt turn plain yogurt into a simple and delicious salad dressing.
-A bit creamy, obviously, but with a nice bright tang that lets you know it's salad dressing.
+A bit creamy, obviously, but with a nice bright tang that let you know it's salad dressing.
 Try it on heartier salad greens, like romaine, on chopped vegetable salads, or even as simple a dip for crudités.

-It's tasty as is, of course, but if you like to experiment in the kitchen, this dressing is also a great base from which to create other dressings.
+It's tasty as is, but if you like to experiment in the kitchen, this dressing is also a great base from which to create other dressings.
 The easiest thing to do is to stir in some freshly chopped herbs.
 Mint, chervil, and/or dill are my favorites here, but a tiny bit of rosemary or even some humble parsley are excellent choices, too.

 - 1/2 cup yogurt*